a-sit-plus/gradle-conventions-plugin/README.md

 simply add it as a composite build to the new conventions plugin, and you are good to go!
 In most cases, however, you want to depend on a specific version of this plugin that maps to the Kotlin version you want to use.

-**Note:** The considerations about including plugins as part of a composite build apply transitively, i.e. add `System.setProperty("at.asitplus.gradle", "legacy")` to the settings.gradle.kts file of the custom plugin that extends from this plugin, if you are targeting Kotlin 1.9.0.

 ## Showcase Projects